nzzdev/Q-isotype/README.md

 ##### Compare categories

-If there are 2 cateogires, the `CompareCategories` component will be used to display them next to each other for comparison.
+If there are 2 categories, the `CompareCategories` component will be used to display them next to each other for comparison.

 ###### Implementation details